pubnub/c-core/freertos/README.md

 ## Remarks

-As of this writing, only the Pubnub "sync" interface is supported.
-Support for the "callback" interface will be added shortly.

-The FreeRTOS+TCP is not the only available TCP/IP stack for FreeRTOS.
-Pubnub may provide support for other stacks in the future.
+Pubnub may provide support for other TCP/IP stacks on FreeRTOS in the future

 There is yet no support for a SSL/TLS library.